PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 ## Venture Capital (VC)

-VC means revenue won't bottleneck your growth.
+VC means revenue won't bottleneck your project's growth (usage or features), if you spend the money wisely.
 That's pretty much the advantage.
+You will obviously have to build a company around the project so you have a way of making money at least in the long run.

-Depending very heavily on the firm, you may get a lot of support with meeting early customers, hiring, free VC swag and your strategy.
+Depending very heavily on the firm, you may get a lot of support with meeting early customers to generate revenue later on, hiring, free VC swag and your strategy.
+You can always ask the partners and founders from their portfolio to get a sense of what working with them is like.

 We felt personally the challenge of managing accelerated growth would be a lot more stimulating, and that has certainly been the case so far!